alanepontesw/big-data-design-systems/README.md

       * Edge Location are not just READ ONLY - you can write to them.
       * Objects are cached for the Time To Live (TTL)
       * You can invalidate cached objects, but you will be charged.
+      * OAIs is not used to configure private viewing within CloudFront.
+Trusted signer help to configure CloudFront for private distribution.
       * Origin custom servers need to be publicly accessible.
 You can configure CloudFront to embed specific code to a custom header and cross check the header value in Origin Server.
 In S3, you can grant access to special CloudFront IAM user known as Origin Access Identity (OAI) that is created for your distribution
     ![Cloud Front](./images/cloud_front.png)
   * Snowball